shibopriyo5/Wanderlust-Project/README.md

 - 🔐 **Authentication & Authorization**: Register and login forms with session security using [Passport.js](http://www.passportjs.org/).
 Only listing owners can edit/delete their own listings, and only review authors can delete their reviews.
 - 💡 **Advanced Search & Filter**: Search listings by title, country, and budget, as well as by category through UI filters.
 - ✨ **Responsive Design**: Built with modern CSS techniques and [Bootstrap 5](https://getbootstrap.com/) for consistently smooth UX on all devices.
-- 🛠️ **Robust Validation**: All user input is validated on both client and server sides using [Joi](https://joi.dev/) schemas to prevent invalid or malicious form submissions.
+-  🛠️ **Robust Backend Validation & Security**: All user input is validated using Joi schemas with additional request size limits and API rate limiting to prevent malicious usage.
 - ✔️ **Flash Messaging**: Context-aware success and error notifications are provided using flash messages.
 - 📦 **Production-Ready Config**: Easily configurable for local development or deployment on cloud platforms using environment variables.

 ---

+## Security Highlights

+To protect the deployed application and MongoDB Atlas database from misuse and abuse, the following backend security measures have been implemented:

+- 🚦 **API Rate Limiting**: Limits the number of requests per IP to prevent spam, brute-force attempts, and excessive traffic.
+- 📏 **Request Size Limiting**: Restricts payload size to protect the server and database from large or malicious requests.
+- 🛡️ **Strong Input Validation**: All incoming data (listings, reviews, uploads) is validated using Joi schemas to prevent invalid or malicious inputs.
+- 🖼️ **Secure File Upload Handling**: File uploads are validated for type and size before being processed and stored via Cloudinary.
+- 🔐 **Authorization Rules**: Only listing owners can modify/delete listings, and only review authors can delete their reviews.

+These measures help ensure stability, security, and safe public access for the deployed application.

+---

 ## Demo

+> **Note:** This is a learning and portfolio project.
+> - No real bookings or payments are processed.
+> - User-submitted data (listings, locations, reviews) is not verified.
-> _**Note:** This is a learning project and does not offer live bookings or process real transactions._       Users are solely responsible for the content they submit, including locations and reviews. user-submitted data is not verified in this Project .
+> - Users are solely responsible for the content they submit.

 - **Try Locally**: [Setup instructions below](#setup--installation)